-It’s that time of year again.
-Not only do you have to worry about your federal tax return, but there’s also that pesky state income tax return - unless you live or work in one of the few states that do not have an income tax.
+Tax time is admittedly stressful.
+Not only do you have to worry about your federal tax return, but there’s also that state income tax return to deal with unless you live or work in one of the nine states that don't have an income tax.

 Where to Start

 The starting point for just about every state income tax return is your federal return.
-You’ll want to be sure that your federal return is accurate and complete before you even think about preparing your state return.
+You’ll want to be sure that your federal return is accurate and complete before you begin preparing your state return.

 Adjusting Your Federal to State Income